-The Syrah grapes were hand-picked from two vineyard blocks yielding 4-8 tons per hectare individually.
+The grapes were hand-picked from vineyard blocks yielding 4-8 tons per hectare.
 The trellised vines grow on deep well-drained soils of decomposed granite.
 Harvested by hand in mid-season at perfect ripeness.
 These high-lying vineyards yield grapes with spicy, red fruit flavours.
-The Viognier grapes were hand-picked from a five-year-old very low yielding vineyard.

-In the Cellar: Bunch and berry selection took place on arrival at the cellar before being crushed and fermented together with the Viognier.
-Natural co-fermentation took place in open 500 L French oak barrels before a gentle pressing in a basket press.
-The young wine was returned to the French oak barriques where malolactic fermentation was completed and a further 12 months maturation
+In the Cellar: Bunch and berry selection took place on arrival at the cellar before being crushed and fermented.
+Natural fermentation took place in open 500 L French oak barrels before a gentle pressing in a basket press.
+The young wine was returned to the French oak barriques where malolactic fermentation was completed and a further 12 months maturation followed before bottling.

 Winemaker’s Tasting Notes: A powerful aromatic wine that is assertive yet delicate and refined, with ample cracked black and white pepper spice, hints of rich dark chocolate against a substantial red berry fruit foundation tinged with subtle floral suggestions of violets and dried indigenous fynbos.
 A generously structured wine with ripe tannins that promises further integration and complexity on cellar maturation for up to 10 years.
 This wine is particularly recommended with full-flavoured dishes like roast venison, aged fillet and rump steaks, spicy sausages or confit of duck.